mondegreen/RoC-ITS2/python/README.md

 d2f19bb4-1627-4323-9921-080e5e67f28a    0       52      None    None    False   Minimum Barcode Coverage        0       None    0       None
 ```

-The reads[12345] directories contain the subreads with 1, 2, 3, 4, or 5+ subreads in them.
-Within each of the directories, the script will create a fasta and fastq file for the subreads in the following format (where the first two letters of the Nanopore read_id are used to create a series of sub-directories):
+The 'barcode06' directory contains the subread data, the script will create a fasta and fastq file for the subreads in the following format (where the first two letters of the Nanopore read_id are used to create a series of sub-directories):

 - 01/0152ca78-23d6-4944-a0a0-ca4fda370bd8-subreads.fa
 - 01/0152ca78-23d6-4944-a0a0-ca4fda370bd8-subreads.fq